The person at the center of this case

 Her room had a door leading to the outside, and it was unlocked.
 Carrasco left wearing her beige nightgown and her Bible was also not in the room.

-When her room was checked the next morning, Carrasco was found missing.
-The exterior door to her room was unlocked.
-Her Bible was also not in the room.
+When her room was checked the next morning, Carrasco was missing.
+Her bedroom door leading outside was unlocked, and her Bible was not in the room